bcosca/fatfree/readme.md

 $f3->set('AUTOLOAD','admin/autoload/; user/autoload/; default/');
 ```

 Important: Except for the .php extension, the class name and file name must be identical, for the framework to autoload your class properly.
-For performance reasons, file names must be in lowercase.
+The basename of this file must be identical to your class invocation, e.g. F3 will look for either `Foo/BarBaz.php` or `foo/barbaz.php` when it detects a `new Foo\BarBaz` statement in your application.

 ### Working with Namespaces